shubham1710/Fenice-Network/README.md

 # Fenice-Network
-A website which helps job seekers and recruiters come together and hire easily.
+A website which helps job seekers and recruiters come together and hire easily built using Django Framework with social login.

 Features for recruiters :-
 1) Post job posts.